-What is this medicine?CEFACLOR (SEF a klor) is an cephalosporin antibiotic.
+What is this medicine?CEFACLOR (SEF a klor) is a cephalosporin antibiotic.
 It is used to treat certain kinds of bacterial infections.
 It will not work for colds, flu, or other viral infections.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth.
 Follow the directions on the prescription label.
+Shake well before using.
+Use a specially marked spoon or dropper to measure each dose.
+Ask your pharmacist if you do not have one.
+Household spoons are not accurate.
 You can take it with or without food.
-If it upsets your stomach it may help to take it with food.
+If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 What if I miss a dose?If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.
 There should be an interval of at least 4 hours between doses.

 What should I watch for while using this medicine?Tell your doctor or health care professional if your symptoms do not get better in a few days.